 During a SoulCycle ride, instructors often get on the mic and weave in vulnerable anecdotes about their own relationships, stressful family situations, or struggles with anxiety between reps or intervals.
 For example, Miller says she went through a bad breakup a few years ago, and would talk about it in class.
 "I had so many people come up to me after and tell me how class got them through their worst breakup, or an abusive relationship that they got out of, because coming to class gave them the strength to get out of it," she says.
 "Stories like that are very impactful."

 Bevin Prince, a senior SoulCycle instructor in New York City, says she likes to think about each of her classes as a conversation between her and other people, rather than a performance.
-"I'm just the one that's guiding the physical part of the workout, and hopefully allowing them enough space to explore their own mental stuff on their own, and kind of compartmentalise, think, and face challenges in a safe space," Prince says.
+"I'm just the one that's guiding the physical part of the workout, and hopefully allowing them enough space to explore their own mental stuff on their own, and kind of compartmentalize, think, and face challenges in a safe space," Prince says.
 Once after a class, a rider told Prince that she was feeling burdened with thoughts about her mother's death, but disclosed that she was finally able to forgive herself after the ride.
 "That to me is the ultimate," she says.
 "When people take the time to write to you, or tell you how they have grown or been affected by this, you'll never quit — there's no greater high."

 Comments and praise often trickle in on social media long after the workout has ended.
 In fact, Miller's dedicated group of riders uses the hashtag #SydSquad to tag their posts.
-And sometimes, she gets recognised on the street by riders who want to tell her how she changed their lives.
+And sometimes, she gets recognized on the street by riders who want to tell her how she changed their lives.
 "Stuff like that makes me so happy to hear," Miller says.
 "Because when you're teaching to a group of 65 people, you hope that somebody takes something away, but you never know for sure."
 Prince says sometimes it feels odd to be seen through a "celebrity lens," because people may assume that instructors are untouchable or perfect.
-"I think that it gets shattered really quickly in a good way, because we get to really humanise ourselves," she says.
+"I think that it gets shattered really quickly in a good way, because we get to really humanize ourselves," she says.
 "It’s really less of being a celebrity, and more you just have a wide network of friends."

 Of course, staying so connected and feeling so responsible for clients' lives can get a little heavy or burdensome at times.
 (The scene in Bruce Almighty when Jim Carrey's character, God, is bombarded with messages from people who need things comes to mind.)
 "It really is a fine line, 100% that's one of the hardest things about the job," Miller says.
 "You want to be vulnerable, and you want to open up, but you also do have to create a barrier just to like protect yourself."